cyberboy007/mailboss-work/README.md

 - npm i

 Note that you need not to login to sendinblue or create account on sendinblue just verify yourself with the link you get in your email .
+- You can login with your google account as well .
+- Per user limit of 50 email per day is set
+- You can directly set the time at which you want to deliver the mail .
+Also you need to put the email receiptents separated by comma (,) and no space is allowed while composing and and sending mail .
+ - You need to enter subject while composing mail It is compulsory .

 ## WORKING
 - Create your account